New York Excelsior: JJonak era: 2018–2021

 In the offseason preceding the 2020 season, head coach Yu "Pavane" Hyun-sang left for the Philadelphia Fusion, and NYXL promoted assistant coach Jeong "IMT" Yong-cheol to head coach.
 The Excelsior opened the 2020 season on February 8, 2020, hosting the league's first homestand, a hybrid model of the home-and-away structure seen in traditional sports, of the season at the sold-out Hammerstein Ballroom in New York.
 After a 5–1 start to the season, the Excelsior, and the entire league, ceased play due to the COVID-19 pandemic and shifted to an online play format.
 With large number of outbreaks in New York State, the team decided to relocate to South Korea, where they would be competing in the league's newly formed Asia region thereafter.
 After a 10–3 record through the regular season, NYXL signed 2019 Rookie of the Year Kim "Haksal" Hyo-jong.
-New York finished the regular season with a 16–8, including bonus wins, and qualified for the season playoffs; however, their they were eliminated after a loss to the Seoul Dynasty.
+New York finished the regular season with a 16–8, including bonus wins, and qualified for the season playoffs; however, they were eliminated after a loss to the Seoul Dynasty.

 Heading into the 2021 season, the Excelsior released their entire roster, aside from JJonak, and signed a team consisting of mostly rookies from Korean Overwatch Contenders teams.
 Additionally, New York promoted Lee "WhyNot" Ju-hyeop to head coach.
 New York stayed in South Korea, competing in the league's Eastern region, formerly known as the Asia region.
 The team had their worst season in franchise history, finishing in sixth place in the East region with a 7–9 regular season record and missing out on the season playoffs.

-2022–present
+2022–2024

 For the 2022 season, the Excelsior returned to New York to compete in the league's Western division.
 New York dropped almost all of their entire roster ahead of the 2022 season, including their starting support player for the previous four seasons JJonak.
 NYXL signed several veterans players, one rookie player, and signed former RunAway coach Kim "KuKi" Dae-kuk in the offseason.